Art Curriculum

 - Technical skill

-- The ability to reflect, problem solve and to be curious about the world
+- The ability to reflect and to be curious about the world

-- Self expression through making and doing and personal decision making - students plan their own journey
+- Self expression through making and doing, personal decision making - students plan their own journey

 Cultural reading and enrichment in Art